pawanv048/R-D/reactnative_interview/Easy/react-ndocs_js.md

 ### Object Concise Method:

-- In JavaScript, concise object methods are a shorthand syntax for defining methods (functions) within object literals.
+- In JavaScript, concise object methods are a shorthand syntax for defining methods (functions) within object literals.<br>
   This syntax allows you to define methods using a more compact and readable format.

 ```javascript